A cookie can buy the experience of a lifetime

 - Decision Making: Running a business is all about working with a group to make smart decisions.
 Decisions might include how the troop will use its money, how the troop will decorate the booth, or what role each girl will take at a booth.
 This practice of problem solving teaches girls to make decisions based on the input of the troop and is a key skill of a good leader.

-- Money Management: Learning to budget and understanding the value of a dollar is a life skill girls need to make smart financial decisions in the future.
+- Money Management: Learning to budget and understanding the value of a dollar are life skills girls need to make smart financial decisions in the future.
 They begin by taking orders, handling customers' money, and tracking sales goals.
 These hands-on lessons in financial literacy and business & entrepreneurship are what makes the Cookie Program so successful for girls.

 - People Skills: Learning how to talk to, listen to, and work with all kinds of people while selling cookies is important.
 These experiences allow her to develop healthy relationships and conflict resolution skills she can use throughout her life.
 This is a true example of how Girl Scouting builds girls of courage, confidence and character.

-- Business Ethics: “I will do my best to be Honest and Fair…” Her Cookie Program business ethics reinforce the positive values she is developing as a Girl Scout and this becomes second nature to the girls as an individual, a troop member and as an integral part of their community.
-The standard of ethics the girls learn in the Cookie Program is what makes this all girl business an essential part of Girl Scouting.
+- Business Ethics: “I will do my best to be Honest and Fair…” Her Cookie Program business ethics reinforce the positive values she is developing as a Girl Scout and this becomes second nature her as an individual, a troop member and as an integral part of their community.
+The standard of ethics the girls learn in the Cookie Program is what makes this all-girl business an essential part of Girl Scouting.